openreplay/documentation/content/deployment/deploy-kubernetes.md

 Then ensure your cluster provisions a [service type](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) `LoadBalancer` so the traffic from the cloud load balancer  can be directed at OpenReplay backend.

-Finally, go to your DNS service and create an `A Record` that points to the cluster using its public IP.
+Finally, go to your DNS service provider and create an `A Record` that points to the cluster using its public IP.

 You're all set now, OpenReplay should be accessible on your subdomain.
 You can create an account by visiting the `/signup` page (i.e. openreplay.mycompany.com/signup).